realworldocaml/book/book/gadts/README.md

 and you can almost think of it that way; specifically, as the type signature for that particular tag, viewed as a type constructor.
-The left-hand side of the arrow states the types of the arguments to the constructor, and the right hand side determines the type of the constructed value.
+The left-hand side of the arrow states the types of the arguments to the constructor, and the right-hand side determines the type of the constructed value.

 In the definition of each tag in a GADT, the right-hand side of the